brianspiering/quotes_from_me/README.md

 ----

-When I'm asked about learning computer programming from first principles…
+When I'm asked about learning computer programming from first principles I share this story…

 I started to play drums a while back.
 It was fun.
-I went bought a used drum set and just started banging on it.
+I went and bought a used drum set and just started banging on it.
 I made a joyful noise.

 I wanted to play with others so I learned the forms of music so we could collaborate.

-Then I was told to really understand drums I had to study books.
-So I read.
+Then I was told to really understand drums I had to learn other player's style.
+So I listened to their music.

-Then I was told to really understand drums I had to read music.
-So I took a class.
+Next I was told to really understand drums I had to read music.
+So I read books.

 Next I was told to really understand drums I had to get a degree.
-So I did.
+So I took classes.

 Next I was told to really understand drums I have to build my own drum kit.
 So I went bought all the individual pieces and assembled in my own kit.

 Next I was told to really understand drums I had to build my own drums from scratch.
 So I went and bought some goats to make my own drum heads.

-Now I spend my time raising goats and don't have much time to bang on the drums.
+Now I spend most of my time raising goats and don't have much time to bang on the drums.

 However, the goats make their own joyful noise.